Brunomm/entity-base/docs/entity_base-documentation.md

 - Use `defaultAttributes` in combination with schema builders.
 - Always use `.set()` or `.updateAttributes()` — do not mutate manually.
-- Access related records via auto-getters: `user.company.name`.
+- Access related entities via auto-getters: `user.company.name`.
 - Use `Map` methods like `.get()`, `.set()`, `.entries()` for `hasMany`.

 ---